 Mastiha

-mastiha.
+Chios is also world-famous for its mastiha.
 Also known as mastic, this flavored resin comes from the indigenous bushes that grow within the island.
 Locals have been chewing this curious substance for much of history, and they incorporated mastiha into local cuisine and medicine.

 There are around 24 villages in Chios that thrive off the mastiha industry.
 Once you visit these locations, you’ll find that their communities are some of the oldest and most traditional in the Mediterranean.
-The imposing walls and low gates give way to buildings with stark geometric designs and maze-like alleys
+The imposing walls and low gates give way to buildings with stark geometric designs and maze-like alleys.

 Other Attractions

 With a leisurely drive around the island, you’ll get to see tidbits of Greek culture in the abandoned villages and divine monasteries.
-Don’t forget to visit the
+Don’t forget to visit the Monastery of Nea Moni, which is a UNESCO site.
+Natural wonders such as sea caves, springs, and canyons also await the intrepid explorer.

 For more modern thrills, head out toward the capital.
 Chios Town offers a level of vibrancy and activity that contrasts nicely with the rest of the serene island.